Ghini/ghini.desktop/doc/build_win.rst

 .. admonition:: about the installer
    :class: note

-   -  The installer is capable of single user or global installs.
+   -  Capable of single user or global installs.

-   -  At this point in time the ghini.desktop installed this way will not check or or notify you of any updated version.
+   -  At this point in time ghini.desktop installed this way will not check or or notify you of any updated version.
 You will need to check yourself.

-   -  The installer is capable of downloading extra components:
+   -  Capable of downloading and installing optional extra components:

       -  Apache FOP - If you plan on using xslt templates to produce PDFs then install FOP.
-There is no uninstaller with this component.
-FOP requires the Java Runtime so if you do not currently have it installed the ghini.desktop installer will let you know and can open the Oracle web site for you to download and install it from.
+FOP requires the Java Runtime.
+If you do not currently have it installed the installer will let you know and offer to open the Oracle web site for you to download and install it from.

-      -  MS Visual C runtime - You most likely don't need this but if you have any trouble getting ghini.desktop to run try installing the MS Visual C runtime (rerun the installer and select this component only).
+      -  MS Visual C runtime - You most likely don't need this but if you have any trouble getting ghini.desktop to run try installing the MS Visual C runtime (e.g. rerun the installer and select this component only).

    -  Can be run silently using switches (e.g. for remote deployment) where: